PhantomAppDevelopment/firebase-as3/auth/email/README.md

 For an Anonymous approach you don't need to specify anything in the request body.
 You will still get a response similar to the above just without an Email Address.

-The `idToken` received from this response does work for `auth` requests.
+The `idToken` received from this response does work for the Firebase Database, Firebase Storage and Firebase Auth requests.

 ## Verifying Credentials (Sign In)